 Here are 5 major methods used to solve the violation error.

-This method is used when the cause of the error is connected to storage device and memory of your computer.
+This method is used when the cause of the error is a connected storage device or memory of your computer.

 Press X button and Windows key button simultaneously.